arjuuuuunnnnn/papers_implementation/README.md

 ## PyTorch implementation of Attention is all you need paper

 ### Usage
-1. Change the `load_data` function in train.py to load your own dataset, use any tokenizer you like(I have used a simple white-space tokenizer for simplicity).
+1. Change the `load_data` function in train.py to load your own dataset, use any tokenizer you prefer (I have used a simple white-space tokenizer for simplicity).

 2. Run the training script:
 ```bash